 - Over time, insulin becomes less effective at introducing glucose to cells, and blood sugar levels continue to rise.

-A doctor may refer a person with diabetes or prediabetes to a nutritionist.
-A specialist can help a person with diabetes lead an active, balanced lifestyle and manage the condition.
+For example, a doctor may refer a person living with diabetes or prediabetes to a nutritionist.
+A specialist can help people living with diabetes lead an active, balanced lifestyle and manage the condition.

-Steps a person can take to embrace a lifestyle with diabetes include:
+Steps a person can take to manage their diabetes and well-being include:

-- Refraining from drinking excessive amounts of alcohol or keeping intake to less than one drink a day for women or two drinks a day for men.
+- refraining from drinking heavy amounts of alcohol or keeping intake to fewer than one drink per day for females or two drinks per day for males

-- Engaging in at least 30 minutes exercise a day on at least 5 days of the week, such as of walking, aerobics, riding a bike, or swimming.
+- getting at least 30 minutes of physical activity per day on at least 5 days of the week, such as walking, aerobics, riding a bike, or swimming

-- Recognizing signs of low blood sugar when exercising, including dizziness, confusion, weakness, and profuse sweating.
+- recognizing signs of low blood sugar, including dizziness, confusion, weakness, and profuse sweating

-People with type I diabetes and some people with type 2 diabetes may need to inject or inhale insulin to keep their blood sugar levels from becoming too high.
+All people living with type 1 diabetes and some people living with type 2 diabetes need to administer insulin to keep their blood sugar levels from becoming too high.

-Various types of insulin are available, and most are grouped by how long their effect lasts.
-There are rapid, regular, intermediate, and long-acting insulins.
+Various types of insulin are available.
+Most are grouped by how long their effect lasts.
+There are rapid-acting, short-acting, intermediate-acting, long-acting, and mixed insulins.

 How much is too much?

-Insulin helps people with diabetes live an active lifestyle.
-However, it can lead to serious side effects, especially if a person administers too much.
+Insulin helps people living with diabetes live an active lifestyle.
+However, it

-It is essential that people measure insulin carefully and eat a consistent diet that balances blood sugar levels as much as possible.
+It is essential that people measure insulin carefully, adjust their medications based on their needs, and eat a consistent diet that helps balance blood sugar levels as much as possible.

-In addition to insulin, other types of medication are available that can help a person to manage their condition.
+In addition to insulin, other types of medication are available that can help people manage their condition.

-As well as diabetes, a person may also have other health risks, and they may need medication to control these.
-A doctor will advise the individual about their needs.
+People living with diabetes may also have other health risks, which they may also need medication to manage.
+A doctor can advise the individual about their needs.

 SGLT2 inhibitors and GLP-1 receptor agonists

-For those with atherosclerotic cardiovascular disease and a high risk of heart failure, the guidelines advise doctors to prescribe an SGLT2 inhibitor.
+For people with atherosclerotic cardiovascular disease and a high risk of heart failure, the guidelines advise doctors to prescribe an SGLT2 inhibitor.

 GLP-1 receptor agonists work by increasing the amount of insulin the body produces and decreasing the amount of glucose that enters the bloodstream.
-It is an injectable drug.
+It is an injectable medication.
 People may use it with metformin or alone.
-Side effects include gastrointestinal problems, such as nausea and a loss of appetite.
+Side effects include gastrointestinal problems, such as nausea and loss of appetite.

-While self-monitoring blood glucose (SMBG) machines vary, they will generally include a meter and test strip for generating readings and a lancing device to prick the skin for obtaining a small quantity of blood.
+While self-monitoring blood glucose machines vary, they generally include a meter and test strip for generating readings.
+Self-monitoring also involves using a lancing device to prick the skin to obtain a small quantity of blood.

-Refer to the specific instructions of a meter in every case, as machines will differ.
-However, the following precautions and steps will apply to many of the machines on the market:
+People should refer to the specific instructions of a meter in every case, as machines will differ.
+However, the following precautions and steps generally apply to many devices on the market:

-- Do not use a test strip more than once and keep them in their original canister to avoid any external moisture changing the result.
+- Use a test strip only once.
+Keep strips in their original canister to avoid any external moisture changing the result.